jiyong-park/jiyong-park.github.io/_pages/research.md

 1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B. "The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," **under revision for 3rd round review at *Information Systems Research***
 2. **Park, J.**, Han, K., and Lee, B. “An Empirical Analysis of Cloud Computing and Energy Efficiency: A Stochastic Frontier Approach,” **under revision for 2nd round review at *Management Science***
 3. **Park, J.** and Lee, B. "Skill-Biased Intelligence Augmentation: An Empirical Analysis of Information and Communication Technology and Wage Structure," under 1st round review at *Information Systems Research*
+4. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals with Information Technology: The Environmental Kuznets Curve Perspective,” under 1st round review at *Information Systems Research*
-4. **Park, J.**, Kim, J., Cho, D. and Lee, B. “Pitching with Style: The Role of Entrepreneur’s Video Pitch on Online Crowdfunding,” under 1st round review at *MIS Quarterly*
+5. **Park, J.**, Kim, J., Cho, D. and Lee, B. “Pitching with Style: The Role of Entrepreneur’s Video Pitch on Online Crowdfunding,” under 1st round review at *Journal of Management Information Systems*
+6. **Park, J.**, Cho, D., Lee, J. and Lee, B. “Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” under 2nd round review at *ACM Transaction on Management Information Systems*

 ### Manuscripts in preparation for submission[^1]
-1. **Park, J.** “Information Technology on the Beat: How Advanced Technology Enhances Policing and Public Safety” in preparation to submit to *Information Systems Research*
+1. **Park, J.** “Information Technology on the Beat: How Advanced Technology Enhances Policing and Public Safety” in preparation to submit to *MIS Quarterly*
-2. **Park, J.**, Kim, J., and Lee, B. "Co-Evolution of Automation and Nature of Work in the 21st Century," in preparation to submit to Special Issue on Humans, Algorithms, and Augmented Intelligence: The Future of Work, Organizations, and Society in *Information Systems Research*
+2. **Park, J.**, Kim, J., and Lee, B. "Co-Evolution of Automation and Nature of Work in the 21st Century," in preparation to submit to *Information & Management*
-3. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals with Information Technology: The Environmental Kuznets Curve Perspective,” in preparation to submit to *Information Systems Research*

 [^1]: Full draft available on request

 ### Work-in-Progress
-1. "Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach," in progress of manuscript writing after deep learning implementation (using 3 million sentences from Kickstarter projects)
+1. “Transaction Costs and Information Technology Investment” with Kunsoo Han (McGill U.), Byungwan Koh (Korea U.), and Barrie Nault (U. Calgary), in progress of manuscript writing after data analysis
 2. “The End of Job Polarization?
-Information Technology, Industrial Robot, and Employment in US Manufacturing,” in progress of manuscript writing after data analysis (using robot data from International Federation of Robotics)
+Information Technology, Industrial Robot, and Employment in US Manufacturing” with Sungho Eun and Byungtae Lee (KAIST), in progress of manuscript writing after data analysis
-3. “Automating Knowledge-Intensive Tasks: An Empirical Analysis of Software Development Automation,” in progress of data analysis (using developer-level performance data from one of major IT companies in Korea)
+3. “Automating Knowledge-Intensive Tasks: An Empirical Analysis of Software Development Automation,” in progress of data analysis
-4. "What is Local Seldom Remains Local: Social Media, Foreign Chatter, and Stock Performance of Multinational Firms" in progress of data analysis (using 1.
-9 billion tweets data from Twitter)
+4. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach” with Jongho Kim (KAIST) in progress of manuscript writing after deep learning implementation
+5. “Consumer Reactions to Data Breach: An Empirical Analysis of Individual Mobile Usage Patterns Responding to a Large-Scale Data Breach” with Nakyung Kyung (KAIST) and Juhee Kwon (CityU HK), in progress of manuscript writing
+6. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding” with Keongtae Kim (CUHK), in progress of data analysis

 ## Conference Presentations
 1. **Park, J.** and Kim, J., 2018.
-"Fixing Racial Discrimination through Analytics on Online Platforms: A Neural Machine Translation Approach", ***International Conference on Information Systems (ICIS)**, San Francisco, California, USA (scheduled)*
+"Fixing Racial Discrimination through Analytics on Online Platforms: A Neural Machine Translation Approach", ***International Conference on Information Systems (ICIS)**, San Francisco, California, USA*
 2. Eun, S., **Park, J.** and Lee, B., 2018. " The End of Job Polarization?
-Information Technology, Industrial Robot, and Employment in US Manufacturing", ***Workshop on Information Systems and Economics (WISE)**, San Francisco, California, USA (scheduled)*
+Information Technology, Industrial Robot, and Employment in US Manufacturing", ***Workshop on Information Systems and Economics (WISE)**, San Francisco, California, USA*
-3. **Park, J.** and Kim, J., 2018. " Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach", ***INFORMS Conference on Information Systems and Technology (CIST)**, Phoenix, Arizona, USA (scheduled)*
+3. **Park, J.** and Kim, J., 2018. " Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach", ***INFORMS Conference on Information Systems and Technology (CIST)**, Phoenix, Arizona, USA*
 4. Lee, Y., **Park, J.** and Lee, B., 2018.
 "Battle of Sharing Economy: The Contingent Effects of Ride-Sharing on Taxi Industry", *Hawaii International Conference on System Sciences (HICSS), Hawaii, USA*
 5. **Park, J.**, Kim, J. and Lee, B., 2017.
 "Are All Faces Created Equal?
 An Empirical Analysis of Face Disclosure and Facial Expression in Crowdfunding", *Post-ICIS KrAIS Research Workshop, Seoul, Korea* **[Best Student Paper Award]**
 6. **Park, J.**, Kim, J. and Lee, B., 2017.
 "Face Premium or Discount?
 The Contingent Effects of Face Disclosure and Facial Expression in Crowdfunding", ***Workshop on Information Systems and Economics (WISE)**, Seoul, Korea*